 Starting Point Rackwick

 The starting point of the hike is in the small village of Rackwick.The access to the parking lot is signposted.
 Two information boards give an overview of the hike and the village Rackwick.
-You will also find information about public toilets as well as camping facilities at Bothy,a small hut on Rackwick beach.
+You will also find information about public toilets and camping facilities at Bothy,a small hut on Rackwick beach.

 View of the most beautiful Beach of the Orkneys